Chapter 10 Basic Concepts of Descriptive Vector Geometry

 often written

-Here, λ and μ are called parameters, a is called the reference vector, and u , v O is called the direction vector of the plane.
-Here, the direction vectors u and v are non-collinear.
+Here, and are called parameters, is called the reference vector, and is called the direction vector of the plane.
+Here, the direction vectors and are non-collinear.
 The position vectors point to individual points in the plane.
-The reference vector a is the position vector of a fixed point in the plane, called the reference point.
+The reference vector is the position vector of a fixed point in the plane, called the reference point.

 (This figure will be released shortly.)